-Need info on our alternative implementation
+The workaround to the rate limiting situation was to host the application on a private web server.
+The number of queries generated from the private web server should not cause rate limiting to occur.

 Test Cases

 Testing for the Social Media Mapper (SMM) will involve executing searches against Flickr, Twitter, and SMM and then comparing the results.